lucformalmethodscourse/lucformalmethodscourse.github.io/_sources/80-software.rst.txt

 -------------------------

-.. warning:: Under construction for spring 2024!
+.. todo:: Under construction for spring 2024!

 You can choose either or both of the following options.